 What does the divorce process involve?

-As well as solicitor’s services, we can provide you with help in regards to mediation, which must be considered in most cases before court proceedings can be issued in respect of finances or children matters.
+As well as solicitor’s services, we can provide you with legal help in regards to family mediation, which must be considered in most cases before court proceedings can be issued in respect of finances or children matters.
 Our solicitors will always work with you in order to represent your best interests going forward.